 - The President's Office does not discriminate on the basis of race, color, creed, religion, gender (including pregnancy, childbirth, or related medical conditions), age, sexual orientation, gender identity and expression, genetic information, national origin, covered veteran status, disability, ancestry or any other characteristic protected by law in employment, admissions, participation in its programs, services and activities, and selection of vendors who provide services or products to the President's Office. - Other forms of discrimination include differential treatment, and practices that adversely impact some protected classes.
 Individuals may file a concern or complaint of discrimination if they believe they are subjected to a hostile environment or another form of discrimination on the basis of race, color, creed, religion, gender (including pregnancy, childbirth, or related medical conditions), disability, national origin, ancestry, age, sexual orientation, gender identity and expression, genetic information, marital status, and covered veteran status or any other characteristic protected by law. - It is the position of the President's Office that all members of the President's Office community and its visitors may not be subjected to a hostile work environment.
 Such conduct is defined as behavior or treatment that unreasonably interferes with an individual's work by creating an intimidating, hostile, humiliating or offensive environment.
 "Unreasonably" means that the conduct is severe, persistent, or pervasive and not based on bona fide business factors. - In addition, retaliation by the President's Office or by any employee against anyone who raises concerns about discrimination and/or harassment is also prohibited.
-No employee will be fired, demoted, harassed, intimidated or otherwise "retaliated" against for filing a charge of discrimination and/or harassment, participating in a discrimination and/or harassment proceeding or otherwise opposing discrimination. - Employees who direct the work of others in supervisory roles are required to report possible discrimination, harassment, or hostile environment behavior to the Chief Human Resources Officer, Office of Human Resources.
-Any member of the President's Office community who has a question about his or her responsibilities under these guidelines should contact the Chief Human Resources Officer. - Sexual harassment is a violation of both Federal and Massachusetts law.
-It can take many forms and the determination of what constitutes sexual harassment will vary according to the particular circumstances and with consideration to the context in which the conduct occurred.
-Sexual harassment may be described generally as unwelcome sexual behavior that a reasonable person would find offensive and/or that adversely affects the working or learning environment.
-It can involve, among others, supervisor to employee, faculty or staff to student, student-to-student, student to staff, employee to employee. - Sexual harassment may involve behavior by a person of either gender against a person of the same or opposite gender.
-These guidelines apply to every President Office employee, consultant, contractor, and student when working for the President Office.
-Some examples of sexual harassment are, but are not limited to:
+No employee will be fired, demoted, harassed, intimidated or otherwise "retaliated" against for filing a charge of discrimination and/or harassment, participating in a discrimination and/or harassment proceeding or otherwise opposing discrimination. - Employees who direct the work of others in supervisory roles are required to report possible discrimination, harassment, or hostile environment behavior to the Associate Vice President for Human Resources Planning and Assessment, Office of Human Resources.
+Any member of the President's Office community who has a question about his or her responsibilities under these guidelines should contact the Associate Vice President for Human Resources Planning and Assessment.